ale-schmidt/BaSP-M2023/README.md

 And please feel free to put an eye on it and clone it to your local machine: git clone

+## Week 03

+On the third week we were asigned to work individualy as well as the second week and develope a css archive containing all the styles details about the fisrt week landind page proyect.

+Workink, paying attention and learning specially about the position relative and absolute propierties.

+Here you can check out the github respository: https://github.com/ale-schmidt/BaSP-M2023

+And please feel free to put an eye on it and clone it to your local machine: git clone

 ## Authors

 - Alejandro Schmidt